Risshakuji Temple (Yamadera) 立石寺（山寺）

 Hike through a mystical cedar forest to a spectacular mountaintop temple

-Yamadera's sub-temples dot the slopes of Mt.
-Hoshu northeast of Yamagata City .
-A 1,000-step ascent through a mystical forest brings you to mountaintop temple complex Yamadera, with among the best views in northern Japan.
+Yamadera's temple buildings dot the slopes of Mt.
+Hoju northeast of Yamagata City .
+A 1,000-step ascent through a mystical forest brings you to the mountaintop temple complex Yamadera, which is among the best views in northern Japan.

 - Unsurpassed views from Godaido Hall at the top of the mountain

-- Seeing a ritual flame that has burned for over 1,000 years
+- Seeing the "eternal light of Buddhism," a flame that has burned for over 1,000 years

 How to Get There